 For example, in Florida, each child must have at least 35 square feet of usable floor space.
 This includes the classroom, play area, work area, and nap area.
 In addition, each child must have a minimum of 45 square feet of usable outdoor space.
 Most states will also require that outdoor spaces are secured with a fence or gate and include age appropriate play equipment.

-What certifications do I need to open a home daycare?
+What certifications do I need to open an in-home childcare program?

 Licensing requirements